Hilton family

-The Hilton family is an American family that originally comes from Kløfta, Norway, and spans over four generations from New York City and Los Angeles.
-The family members hold varying degrees of power, wealth and status as socialites in the United States.
-They are widely known for Hilton Worldwide which was established by Conrad Hilton in 1919 when he bought his first hotel.

-The Hilton family is one of the world's most powerful and famous families and are worth over $14.2 billion dollars.
+The Hilton family is a wealthy American family of Norwegian origin.
+It is known for the multinational hospitality company Hilton Worldwide, established by Conrad Hilton in 1919, and for the celebrity Paris Hilton.
+Various members of the family have been involved in the hospitality business or have been socialites.

 Background

 The Hilton family name originates from a farm in the traditional district of Romerike in Akershus county (fylke) of Norway and can be traced to the town of Kløfta since the late 18th century.
-The American branch of the family is descended from Augustus Halvorsen Hilton, who migrated from Norway to San Antonio, New Mexico in 1870.
+The American branch of the family is descended from Augustus Halvorsen Hilton, who migrated from Norway to Iowa and then to San Antonio, New Mexico in the late 1870s.
 In the 1900 United States census, Hilton was listed as a dry goods merchant.
-Conrad Hilton is the son of the Norwegian emigrant and therefore a first-generation American, he laid the base of the modern Hilton family which currently is based in New Mexico, California and New York.
+His son Conrad Hilton, a second-generation American, is considered the founder of the modern Hilton family for starting the Hilton hospitality business.